 Fortunately, today’s rain jackets are more watertight and comfortable than ever before.
 This is the direct result of the huge advances in apparel design and waterproof textiles that took place in the last couple of decades.
 Thanks to the advanced water-repellent membranes, waterproofing now happens at a molecular level.

 Even though these advancements have allowed rain jackets to become more rain-proof, packable, breathable, as well as lighter, sorting through all the different waterproofing ratings, technologies, and styles can be extremely confusing.
 However, if you know a thing or two about trekking garments, you probably know about The North Face – it’s one of the world’s most renowned manufacturers of outdoor apparel.
-We also recommend reading a comparison between North Face and Marmot.
+We also recommend reading a comparison between North Face or Marmot and Canada Goose vs The North Face.

 Table of Contents